Stephanie Donovan

 What values are most important to you in your work and personal life?

-The values that guide me in both work and life are faith, emotional intelligence, and respect, along with a strong commitment to community service and fostering authentic connections where women support one another.
-These principles shape how I lead, collaborate, and engage with the world around me.
+The values that guide me in both work and life are my faith, empathy, respect, and a strong commitment to community service and fostering authentic connections where women support one another.
+These principles shape how I lead, collaborate, and engage with those in my work, my community and my family and friends.